Applications and Approvals

 Low Risk Review

 The LRC meets fortnightly to review applications submitted in accordance with the schedule.
-The review response time frame is 10 working days from submission.
+The review response time frame is 10 working days from the submission deadline.

 High Risk Review